 Translatory motion is a sort of motion in which all portions of the body move the same distance in the same amount of time.
 There are two forms of translation motion: rectilinear and curvilinear.

 - A motion is said to be in rectilinear motion when a body in translatory motion moves in a straight line.
-For example, a car moving on the straight road, a train running on a straight track.
+For example, a car moving on a straight road, a train running on a straight track.

 - The curvilinear motion describes the movement of a body in translatory motion moves along a curved path.
 For example, turning a car.

-Expression for Rolling Motion
+Formulas for Rolling Motion

 - The magnitude of vr is vr = ωr, where r is the distance between the point and the axis and ω is the angular velocity of the wheel rotation about the axis.
 With regard to C, the velocity vr is perpendicular to the radius vector of the given point w.r.t C. vr is perpendicular to CP2 in this case.